hsong124/shimonGame/README.txt

 -Helper.maxpat is max script to send gestures to zk.headModel.maxpat -zk.headModel.maxpat is script to send head commands to shimon

+Why:
+- Made for fun
+- Cool way to practice listening and memory skills

 Debug:
 - check ports
 - unplug and replug midi kickpad